COLLECTIVE NOUNS

 infestation of pests (invertebrates)

-garden, greenhouse or nursery of plants (being grown) also, arboretum, estate, garth, grounds, hedge, park, parterre, plot, shrubbery or yard (see also general terms); may also imply a specific arrangement (allée, block, drift, mass)
+garden or nursery of plants (being grown, outside) also, arboretum, estate, garboretum* (nearly equal emphasis on woody & herbaceous), garth, grounds, hedge, herbary, jungle, park, parterre, pinetum, plot, shrubbery or yard; may also imply a specific arrangement (allée, block, drift, mass, maze, topiary); garden (space used for the controlled growth of plants; but, as Gertrude Jekyll noted, a collection does not a garden make)

-community of plants (wild & sharing a common environment, e.g., bog, fen, forest, meadow, oldfield, prairie, savanna, etc.)
+community of plants (wild & sharing a common environment, e.g., bog, fen, forest, meadow, prairie, savanna)

 family of plants (wild and related, genetically and via root interconnectivity)